Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Dynamic Programming.md

 On the other hand, the Longest Path problem doesn’t have the Optimal Substructure property.
 Here by Longest Path we mean longest  simple path (path without cycle) between two nodes.
 Consider the following unweighted graph given in the CLRS book.
-There are two longest paths from q to t: q→r→t and q→s→t.
-Unlike shortest paths, these longest paths do not have the optimal substructure property For example, the longest path q→r→t is not a combination of longest path from q to r and longest path from r to t, because the longest path from q to r is q→s→t→r and [the longest path](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Dynamic%20Programming/longest%20path%20.png) from r to t is r→q→s→t.
+There are two [longest paths]((https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Dynamic%20Programming/longest%20path%20.png)) from q to t: q→r→t and q→s→t.
+Unlike shortest paths, these longest paths do not have the optimal substructure propertym, For example, the longest path q→r→t is not a combination of longest path from q to r and longest path from r to t, because the longest path from q to r is q→s→t→r and the longest path from r to t is r→q→s→t.